-&lt;sup>321 Baena-Ricardo v.
+^{323 &}lt;u>Baena-Ricardo v.
 Panama, (Merits, Reparations and Costs), IACtHR, Judgment of 2 February 2001, para.
-214.

-&lt;sup>322 HADEP and Demir v.
+214. 324 HADEP and Demir v.
 Turkey, ECtHR, Judgment of 14 December 2010, paras.
 98-100.

-Court awards the Association the sum of EUR 8,000 in respect of non-pecuniary damage, plus any tax that may be chargeable.
+the Association's founders and members must have suffered non-pecuniary damage as a consequence of the Association's dissolution, which cannot be compensated solely by the finding of a violation.
+Ruling on an equitable basis, the Court awards the Association the sum of EUR 8,000 in respect of non-pecuniary damage, plus any tax that may be chargeable.
 This sum is to be paid to Mr Sabir Israfilov, who will be responsible for making it available to the Association.
+325

 In Tanganyika Law Society et al. v.
 United Republic of Tanzania, the ACtHPR found that Tanzania's prohibition on independent candidates in elections violated its obligation to promote freedom of association by requiring individuals to join a political association to run for office.
 It then ordered Tanzania to "to take constitutional, legislative and all other necessary measures within a reasonable time to remedy the violations found by the Court and to inform the Court of the measures taken" and gave the individual applicant the further opportunity to make submissions concerning compensation and other reparation.
+326